jh2010/Election_Analysis/README.md

 The county vote percentage of total votes was achieved by using a **for loop** to iterate through the **county_votes** dictionary.
 For each county the county total votes was divided by the total votes for the election, then multipied by 100 and stored in a variable named **county_vote_percentage**.
+The **county_vote_percentage** was then printed to the screen an then written to the text file.
 ![image_name](https://github.com/jh2010/Election_Analysis/blob/master/images/votes_by_county_percentage.png)